What is Protein, Really?

 As we stated earlier, not all protein sources are created equal and you may want to consider thinking about the quality.
 You can enjoy quality protein sources from a variety of foods but we’ll always maintain that whole, high quality food sources are going to be your best choice.
 Things like animal-based options like meat, fish, dairy, or plant-based proteins like lentils, nuts, seeds and beans.

 But sometimes, life gets in the way and you’re strapped for time.
 Or, as previously mentioned, protein makes you fuller longer so some people struggle with fulfilling their macro goals everyday.
-In this case, it can be super helpful to introduce protein supplements like Bright Whey or Bright Vegan into your diet.
+In this case, it can be super helpful to introduce protein supplements into your diet.

 We want to know, how will you introduce protein into your diet?
-What are your favorite sources?
+What are your favourite sources?
 Spill the tea in the comments below.